zk1989/django_app/README.md

-Breakfastory is a repository of ideas for breakfasts, lunches, suppers, etc. These are not recipes.
-The target audience is people who enter the shop after work and are confused and resignated when days are already so full of decision-making.
-Sometimes it's hard to even think of WHAT to eat, let alone how to prepare it.
-This is why the ideas here are short, the ingredients easily available in the well-known shops, usually opened all day long.
+Breakfastory is a repository of ideas for meals.
+Ideas - not recipes.

+Everyday life is so full of decision-making.
+After a day's work, sometimes it's hard to even think of WHAT to eat, let alone how to prepare it.
+Here, we're solving the former problem for you.
+Breakfastory ideas are short, the ingredients easily available in the well-known shops, which are usually opened all day long.
+Grab your phone and find the shopping list you've been looking for!

-Breakfastory was created as a practice / exercise while going through Python Crash Course 3rd Edition (2023).
+Breakfastory was created as an exercise while going through Python Crash Course 3rd Edition (2023).
 The code is strictly based on Chapters 18, 19 and 20.